 - How various weather conditions would affect the result

-All the supplies would be available at most dollar stores, so easily under $5 to make the oven even if you had to buy materials.
+All the supplies would be available at most dollar stores, easily making this a $5 or under project.